ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 and can be safely removed (along with their implementations): `getExistingFileInfoURL()`, `getInfoForExistingFiles()`, and `getInfoResult()`.

+### Move JS of Input/Container/ViewControls to proper modules [beginner, 8h]

+Currently the JS-code of Input/Container/ViewControls is located in the according renderer and untested.
+The code should be moved out of the renderer and be located in properly structured JS-modules.
+And of course it should be tested by automated tests as well.

 ## Long Term

 ### Make Constraint in Tag Input Field work again